Mause/mause.github.com/projects/index.md

 My second (or third, depending on who's asking) attempt at an assembler, still a work in progress, so we shall see how I go

 #### [tf-idf:](https://github.com/Mause/tf-idf) <small>Python</small>
-Originally written for my [NCSS Summer School](http://www.ncss.edu.au/summer_school/index.html) project, the underlying search engine algorithm for the project.
+Search engine algorithm for my [NCSS Summer School](http://www.ncss.edu.au/summer_school/index.html) project.
 Named after the algorithm which was used, so quite unoriginal :P

 #### [Table Select Web:](https://github.com/Mause/table_select_web) <small>Python, Javascript</small>
 A table selection webapp, originally written in ad-hoc jQuery.
 Hosted on [Heroku](http://ball.mause.me)